-A student may be expelled either by the CMP Board following a hearing before it or by the CMP Board upon the recommendation of an Administrative Panel to be assigned by the CMP Board as needed.
-The Administrative Panel should consist of at least three members who are certificated and neither a teacher of the pupil or a member of the CMP Board.
-The Administrative Panel may recommend expulsion of any student found to have committed an expellable offense.
+A student may be expelled either by the neutral and impartial CMP Board following a hearing before it or by the CMP Board upon the recommendation of a neutral and impartial Administrative Panel to be assigned by the CMP Board as needed.
+The Administrative Panel shall consist of at least three (3) members who are certificated and neither a teacher of the student nor a member of the CMP Board.
+Each entity shall be presided over by a designated neutral hearing chairperson.
+The Administrative Panel may recommend expulsion of any student found to have committed an expellable offense, and the Board of Directors shall make the final determination.